CiottiGiorgio/lib-pcg-avm/projects/lib-pcg-pyteal/README.md

   [2](./smart_contracts/lib_pcg64_exposer/contract.py)
 ]

+## Discontinuing the PyTeal Implementation
+When this project was started, PyTeal was the first language that this library was implemented in.
+This was due to the maturity of other languages at that time, and also the fact that PyTeal allows for intricate tricks over inlining and other optimizations.

+However, the PyTeal implementation will see less and less support in the future, as other languages mature more and become more popular.
+Right now, this implementation serves as a good soundness and performance benchmark and can be considered in maintenance mode.
+We will drop support entirely at some point.

 ## Usage
 Due to internal details, the `8 / 16 / 32`-bit generators all use `pcg32_init()` for seeding the algorithms,
 but then you should use the respective `pcg8/16/32_random()` function to get your sequence.